jazerix/blockchain-exam/6-Cost-performance-and-security.md

 ## Security

-A permissionless blockchain uses it's consensus algorithm along with crytpography to ensure integrity when transacting.
+A permissionless blockchain uses it's consensus algorithm along with cryptography to ensure integrity when transacting.
 Due to the nature of decentralization, the system is inherently secure, as a hacker would need to have access to a majority of nodes to be able to alter the thruthiness of the blockchain.
 Additionally since the blockchain transactions are signed using a private key, a hacker would need it to impersonate someone.

 ## Questions